varuneti/PLANETARIUM-TEAM/DailyStandup1.md

      - QC Assessment today
      - Varun doesn't have power due to storm
      - Ishq doesn't have access to Jira and Github repo (Just added to the team)
 - remember for future: Finish use cases for Sprint 2 (If we have time)

+#### 11/22
+- What are you working on?
+     - Phase 3 (Test case development) and interacting with POSTMAN
+          - Malik, Pranav, Ishq and Suman
+- What blockers do you have
+     - Varun doesn't have power due to storm
+     - Ishq doesn't have access to Jira and Github repo (Just added to the team)
+     - Studying for QC for next week
+- remember for future: Finish use cases for Sprint 2 (If we have time)